-I finally made it to Kejimkujik National Park!
+I finally made it back to Kejimkujik National Park!
 I can’t believe it took me this long to paddle Keji’s pristine backcountry, known for sublime canoeing and camping reminiscent of the Canadian Shield.
 Keji Southern Lakes region offers a variety of paddle routes, from short day trips to longer (and more challenging) multi-day excursions.
-I’d call this some of the best canoeing in Nova Scotia!
+I’d easily call this some of the best canoeing in Nova Scotia.
 Keep reading for our day-to-day experience on Keji Southern Lakes.

 Growing up in Nova Scotia, I visited Kejimkujik National Park a few times but never ventured into the backcountry.
 For as long as I can remember, I’ve known that Keji boasts some of the best canoeing in Nova Scotia.
 I decided to plan at least one canoe trip this summer and spent weeks researching our 4-day Keji canoe route.
 Looking back, I’d say July was the perfect time to go.
-I hope this trip report will give you a sense of this unmissable Nova Scotia canoe adventure.
+I hope this trip report will give you a sense of this unmissable Nova Scotia canoe adventure!

 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.

-About Keji Southern Lakes—Canoeing in Nova Scotia
+About Keji Southern Lakes — Best Canoeing in Nova Scotia

 Location: Kejimkujik National Park, Nova Scotia